 More and more clients are traveling internationally with their pets.
 San Juan Animal Hospital can help you obtain an international pet health certificates so once you're ready to travel, it's smooth sailing!

 You may consult the International Animal Export Regulations website before requesting an international health certificate.

 There is also a new USDA Animal and Plant Health Inspection Service (APHIS) site devoted to international pet travel.

-Please note that the information from consulates, embassies in the US or websites are not always up to date.
+You should also note that the information from consulates, embassies in the U.S., or websites are not always up to date.
 In addition, some of the paperwork you download for a fee is free on the aforementioned website.

 Regarding the APHIS Form 7001, please be aware that certain countries have their own specific certification statements that need to be included on the form or on an additional page.

 “Dr. B is always so caring and loving to Margo and Bailey.
 Highly recommend them.”- Carolyn H.

 “The staff is always so friendly and caring!”- Meghann M.

 “When it comes to my fur babies they get the best and I can say this place is just that!”- Amanda G.